 While the implant itself can last for decades, there’s a chance that your restoration on top of it—such as your crown or hybrid device—will require occasional updates.
 Always be sure to see your dentist for regular checkups to have your implants monitored, that way they can intervene if an issue is starting to pop up that you could otherwise prevent.

-The only way to know exactly how much dental implants cost in your unique circumstances is to physically visit an implant dentist for an exam and treatment plan.
+The only way to know exactly how much dental implants cost in your unique circumstances is to physically visit an implant dentist or oral surgeon for an exam and treatment plan.
 They’ll identify your specific needs, how many implants you require, if “extras” (such as grafting or sedation) need to be considered, and work out the math on your dental insurance benefits.
 How much are dental implants?
 You could spend anywhere from $1,000 to $50,000 or more, depending on where you live and what type of treatment you’re getting.
 It’s never a bad idea to get a second opinion either, just to know what your options are!